gocd/docs.go.cd/faq/admin_out_of_disk_space.md

 ## Move the artifact repository to a new (larger) drive

 If compressing large artifacts is not giving you enough free space, another thing you can do is attach a larger disk drive to store artifacts.
-After the drive is attached to the system, we can easily change the location Go uses for it's artifact repository.
+After the drive is attached to the system, we can easily change the location GoCD uses for it's artifact repository.

 -   Find the location of the GoCD configuration file
 -   Navigate to the [Admin](../navigation/administration_page.md) section